From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

 which, as $\e\to0$, goes to the classical Hamilton-Jacobi equation

 The latter corresponds to \eqref{stoch-EL-0}--\eqref{canonical-stoch-Hamilton-eqns-0} via classical Hamilton-Jacobi theory (e.g., \cite[Chapter 5]{AM78}).

-We list here some previous works that have independent interests in above small-noise limits, in some special cases.
+We list here some previous works that have independent interests in the above small-noise limits, in some special cases.
 The time-asymptotic large deviation for Brownian bridges of Example \ref{Brownian-bridge} was studied in \cite{Hsu90}.
 The second author of the present paper and his collaborator proved in \cite{PYZ16} a large deviation result for one-dimensional Bernstein bridges which are solution processes of Euclidean quantum mechanics in Example \ref{EQM}.
 The paper \cite{Leo12a} proved that the $\Gamma$-limit of Schr\"odinger's problem in Section \ref{sec-7-3} with small variance is the Monge-Kantorovich problem.
 The latter is the optimal transport problem associated with the classical variational problem \eqref{variation-determ} \cite[Chapter 7]{Vil09}.
 See \cite[Section 2.3]{Mik21} for more on small-noise limits of stochastic optimal transport.

 \begin{remark} There are various terminologies in other areas related to the small-noise limit.
-When applied to quantum mechanics as in Example \ref{EQM}, the small-noise limit is called the \emph{semiclassical limit} and the parameter $\e$ stands for the reduced Planck constant $\hbar$; when/if applied to hydrodynamics (cf. \cite{ACC14}), it is often called the \emph{vanishing viscosity limit} and $\e$ stands for the kinematic viscosity $\nu$.
+In thermodynamics \cite{HZ23}, $\e$ stands for the Boltzmann constant which relates to the diffusion coefficient via Einstein relation, as consistent with Schr\"odinger's original statistical problem \cite{Sch32}; when applied to quantum mechanics as in Example \ref{EQM}, the small-noise limit is called the \emph{semiclassical limit} and the parameter $\e$ stands for the reduced Planck constant $\hbar$; when/if applied to hydrodynamics (cf. \cite{ACC14,CCR23}), it is often called the \emph{vanishing viscosity limit} and $\e$ stands for the kinematic viscosity $\nu$.
 The latter may be expected to solve Kolmogorov's conjecture that the ``stochastization'' of dynamical systems is related to hydrodynamic PDEs as viscosity vanishes \cite{AK21}.
 In physics, diffusivity, Planck constant and viscosity are indeed related to each other \cite{TB21}. \end{remark}